Last Updated on by

 Let’s summarize what we have learned about these two innovative platforms.

-Both DietBet and HealthyWage use financial incentives to motivate their participants in order for them to lose weight.
+Both DietBet and HealthyWage use financial payout incentives to motivate their participants in order for them to lose weight and meet their weight goal, whether as dieters, exercisers, or both.
 There’s a risk you might lose money but there’s also a chance you might win the big Jackpot.
-It all depends on how well you manage to lose the required weight in a designated period of time.
+It all depends on how well you balance rewards and manage to lose the required weight in a designated period of time.

 Health enthusiast, runner, protein nut.
 Owen likes to write about protein, particularly alternatve supplementation and supplement comparisons.